 This part of Montmartre is where you’ll also find the red light district.
 There are loads of sex shops, and of course, the requisite souvenir shops.

 Musée du Louvre

 Still, I braved the crowds to see the iconic “Mona Lisa”.
-Entrance to the museum is 17 Euros, but students and EU residents below 26 years old either get a discount or can enter for free.
+The entrance to the museum is 17 Euros, but students and EU residents below 26 years old either get a discount or can enter for free.

 The Notre-Dame de Paris (Our Lady of Paris) Cathedral is another must-see during your visit.

-Be amazed by its French Gothic architecture; stained glass rose windows and the gargoyle statues.
+Be amazed by its French Gothic architecture; stained glass rose windows and gargoyle statues.